-You would assume, that the Doctor Who Restoration Team (DWRT); who have spent the last 20 years – remastering the Who back catalogue, were a specialist team set up by the BBC.
-You’d be quite wrong.
+You would assume that the Doctor Who Restoration Team (or DWRT as they are known); who have spent the last 20 years – remastering the Classic Doctor Who back-catalogue, were a specialist team, set up by the BBC.
+You’d be quite wrong!

 They did this by perfecting the technique of combining a fuzzy colour video copy, over a high resolution 16mm black and white image.
-The result, was a perfectly colour image, with particularly noticeable overlay or artefacts.
+The result, was a perfect colour image, synced to the film version.

 Courtesy of ZegTheindestrucible – Youtube.

-So impressed with this endeavour, the BBC Archives and BBC Video provided further funding and DWRT began work on the rest of the Third Doctor catalogue.
+So impressed were the BBC with this endeavour, that the BBC Archives and BBC Video departments provided further funding and the newly formed DWRT team, began work on the rest of the Third Doctor’s back-catalogue.

-It was during this process, that the DWRT began experiment with software to help repair damaged and missing visual and audio sequences, from adventures.
+It was during this process, that the DWRT team began experimenting with computer software to help repair damaged and missing visual/audio sequences.

-It became the DWRT team’s motto, that they only use software to return the adventure to it’s original state and never – as tempting as it was.
-To replace dodgy special effects of the time.
+It became the DWRT team’s motto, that they only use software to return the adventure to as near original state – as possible.

 The basic GE3 Questech Charisma video effects unit, which created the colour effects for Top Of The Pops was used.
 Followed by the much superior, digital software package; Quantel.
 Which was able to digitally “draw in” missing elements, within scenes.

 It was around 1999, that the BBC planned to show a series of previously remastered Pertwee adventures.
-As part of a weekly run on BBC2.
+As part of a weekly run on BBC2 channel.

 By this time, the DWRT had also taken receipt of a new Philips SDC-2000 ‘Spirit’ Datacine which was a state-of-the-art CCD film scanner (of it’s era).

-The prints were then rescanned on digital videotape, including the high quality 16mm filmed Spearhead From Space (later released as the only blu-ray – in the series).
+The prints were then rescanned onto digital videotape, including the high quality 16mm filmed Spearhead From Space (later released as the only “true” full HD blu-ray – in the series).
 Sound mixes were cleaned up, by splicing better quality mixes from various sources.

-With technology moving on, the decision was then made to go back over all of the film stock – some original and some remastered, to restore it all to digital grade.
-This work was carried out using Pogle Platinum and DVNR-1000 applications.
+With technology moving on, the decision was then made to go back over all of the film stock – some original and some remastered, to restore it all to ‘digital grade’.
+This work was carried out using the Pogle Platinum and DVNR-1000 applications.

-Later advancements, throughout the noughties; included the development of “Vidfire”.
+Later advancements, throughout the 2000’s; included the development of “Vidfire”.
 Software capable of digitally restoring the missing frames and produce a smoother video-style presentation.

-DWRT even backtracked (somewhat) on their original pledge to never over-digitise the remastered Who and began “fixing” certain episodes.
-The original untouched version was always presented alongside this “special edition”, though.
+DWRT team even backtracked (somewhat) on their original pledge – to never over-digitise the remastered Who and also began “fixing” certain episodes.

-The DWRT had always strived to source and recover missing adventures, by using their industry and fan contacts.
-This accumulated in the 2013 re-discovery of previously missing Troughton stories; the incomplete The Web Of Fear and the complete The Enemy Of The World – found in a Nigerian TV studio.
+The DWRT team had always strived to source and recover all missing adventures, by using their industry and fan contacts.
+This accumulated in the 2013 re-discovery of previously missing Troughton stories; the incomplete The Web Of Fear and the complete The Enemy Of The World – found in a stored cannister in a Nigerian TV studio.

-Along with the Blu-ray remastered release of Spearhead From Space, DWRT fell quiet; for the first time in 20 years.
-There job seemingly complete – for now.
+Along with the Blu-ray remastered release of Spearhead From Space, DWRT fell quiet; for a time.
+Assuming their job was complete.

-You can view more on their website here : www.restoration-team.co.uk
+You can view more on the DWRT website here : www.restoration-team.co.uk

-You can also find an ineresting Q&A session regarding DWRT, on http://www.iwillvoice.com/faqpage.html
+You can also find an interesting Q&A session regarding DWRT team, on http://www.iwillvoice.com/faqpage.html